Mary Wilhelmine Williams: Legacy

 As a teacher, Williams is remembered for her thorough standards of scholarship, her persistence for complete mastery of a subject matter, and her encouragement of students in undertaking independent research.

-Her book, The People and Politics of Latin America, has for fourteen years been an important foundation for teachers and students in the field of Latin-American history.
+Her 1930 book, The People and Politics of Latin America, was an important foundation for teachers and students in the field of Latin-American history being one of the first college textbooks on Latin American history in the U.S.